cloudwalk/op-stack-devnet/single-node-no-docker.md

    Flag `--slow` in the first command is needed to be sure that transactions are minted one by one, not in a single block.

+   >  Issues:
-   >  If you see a nondescript error that includes `EvmError: Revert` and `Script failed` then you likely need to change the `IMPL_SALT` environment variable.
+   >  1. If you see a nondescript error that includes `EvmError: Revert` and `Script failed` then you likely need to change the `IMPL_SALT` environment variable.
 This variable determines the addresses of various smart contracts that are deployed via CREATE2.
 If the same IMPL_SALT is used to deploy the same contracts twice, the second deployment will fail.
 You can generate a new IMPL_SALT by running `direnv allow` anywhere in the Optimism Monorepo.
+   >  2. If you see another error logs, check if you ran `make cannon-prestate` from step `2.4`

 4. Retrieve the address of the newly deployed contracts `L2OutputOracleProxy` in the L1 network: